30 Email Etiquette Rules Every HR Should Know

 30. As a final step, add the recipient's email address.

 Pachter says, "You don't want to send an email accidentally before you have finished writing and proofing the message.
 Even when you are replying to a message, it's a good precaution to delete the recipient's address and insert it only when you are sure the message is ready to be sent."
+Use an email finder tool to find the correct email address of your recipient and then click "send".

 Always remember that your emails are a reflection of you and your organization, no matter whom you're emailing.